fbpx

 Jennifer Hicks

-Jennifer was born and raised in Spokane and is one of nine children.
+Jennifer was born and raised in Spokane and is the second of nine children.
 She graduated with a B.A. in music from EWU and plays the piano, violin and organ.
-She taught private music lessons and worked in non-profit fundraising including serving as director of development for the Spokane Symphony.
+She taught private music lessons, performs in musical groups and works in nonprofit fundraising.
 She left Spokane for 14 years and lived in Hawaii, Italy, Maryland and Greece.
 She has been a lifelong member of The Church of Jesus Christ of Latter-day Saints and is passionate about her faith.

 spot_img